zongzhenyang/CABS/src/mistral_leaderboard_experiments/README.md

 ## Results

-The results of the merging and evaluation step will be saved in a specified output file, containing metrics such as accuracy and task-specific performance.
+The results of the merging and evaluation step will be saved in **results.json**, containing metrics such as accuracy and task-specific performance.

 ## Notes